Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 ### Stats
 This menu allows you to modify Mario's stats, all of your partner's stats, whether or not partners are enabled or not, whether a partner is out or not, and whether or not a follower is out or not.

+### Settings
+This menu allows you to save and load various settings.
+The current settings included are as follows:
+* Which cheats are active
+* Cheats button combos
+* Which displays are active
+* Displays button combos

 ### Battles
 This menu allows you to change the HP, Max HP, FP, Max FP, held items, and statuses of anyone in a battle (refered to as Actors).